By Priyanka Aidasani Sep. 22, 2019

 Don’t get me wrong, not even for a moment am I suggesting that F.R.I.E.N.D.S is a perfect show.
 It has more than its fair share of issues that are indefensible.
 Nobody can deny that the jokes about Monica’s weight were inappropriate as is Joey’s treatment of women was degrading.
 I even agree that Ross was too possessive about Rachel, and that Chandler was not only conservative about his masculinity, but also mocked Joey and Ross every time they showed a more sensitive side.
 All I’m saying is that F.R.I.E.N.D.S deserves a defense, one which situates it in the right context, one which takes into consideration the cultural politics of the ’90s, the rigidity of the genre, the restrictions in terms of representation, the pressures of network television etc.

-25 years on, it’s this central perk that we’ve collectively denied F.R.I.E.N.D.S.
+Today, it’s this central perk that we’ve collectively denied F.R.I.E.N.D.S.